 At his height, Ponzi pulled in $250,000 a day and could finally live large.
 He bought a mansion in Lexington, Mass., with a heated pool and air conditioning.
 He promised a donation of $100,000 to the Italian Children’s Home in Jamaica Plain.
 And he carried a gold-handled cane, sported a diamond stickpin and drove around Boston in a chauffeured limousine.

 Ponzi made so much money he took control of a bank that rejected his loan application.
 He bought a brokerage firm for the pleasure of firing his former boss the next day.

 “If five-spots were snowflakes, Ponzi would be a three day blizzard.” wrote Neal O’Hara for the Boston Traveler in July 1920.
 “This baby can turn decimal points into commas on almost any bank-book.”

 On July 26, 1920, his scheme started to unravel.
 The Boston Post reported 160 million international reply coupons would be needed to cover investments in Ponzi’s scheme, but only 27,000 were in circulation.

 The story caused panicked investors to crowd outside his office demanding their money.
-Ponzi handed out coffee and donuts along with $2 million in three days, assuring everyone they had nothing to worry about.
+Ponzi handed out coffee and donuts along with $2 million in three days.
+He assured everyone they had nothing to worry about.

 A Financial Idiot

 But according to Ponzi’s publicity agent, William McMasters, he was a financial idiot who couldn’t add.
-McMasters went to the Boston Post with the revelation that Ponzi was robbing Peter to pay Paul.
+McMasters went to the Boston Post with the revelation that Ponzi’s investment scheme amounted to robbing Peter to pay Paul.